Library

 -

-Ponazuril is given by mouth and is used on and off label to treat protozoal parasites in a variety of animal species.
+Ponazuril is given by mouth and is used on and off label to treat protozoal parasites in several animal species.
 Side effects are uncommon but may include soft stools.
-Do not use in pets that are allergic to it.
-Ponazuril should be used cautiously in pregnant or lactating pets, and dogs with/susceptible to dry eye (keratoconjunctivitis sicca/KCS).

 -